-As a board-certified plastic surgeon who has received professional acclaim and recognition, Dr. Preminger knows that her breast reconstruction patients need sound medical guidance and information they can count on to make the best decision for them.
+As a board-certified plastic surgeon who has received professional acclaim and recognition, Dr. Preminger knows that her breast reconstruction patients need sound medical guidance and information they can count on to make one of the best decision for them.
 Call Dr. Preminger’s NYC office at (212) 706-1900.

 More breast reconstruction resources:

 - BreastCancer.org, When Is Breast Reconstruction Done? http://www.breastcancer.org/treatment/surgery/reconstruction/when

 - American Cancer Society, What to Expect After Breast Reconstruction Surgery, https://www.cancer.org/cancer/breast-cancer/reconstruction-surgery/what-to-expect-after-breast-reconstruction-surgery.html